Introverted kids have an inner world that is alive and present for them. They engage with the deeper aspects of life.

 - Look away when listening

-- Walk away if a conversation goes on for too long
+- Get bored and stop paying attention if a conversation is too long

 - Think of most people as friends

 - Jump into new things without hesitation

 - Feel energized after exciting activities, especially with others

 - Complain or feel drained if they spend too much time alone

 If your child is an introvert, the best thing you can do is honor their quiet temperament.
 Help them understand why they feel tired or cranky after being around people.
 Teach them it’s okay to spend time alone, and help them see the many strengths in being an introvert.